Building an Arduino Compost Monitoring System (SDG 12: Responsible Consumption and Production)

 Electrical and Deployment Considerations

 Compost environments are electrically and physically harsh.
-They are wet, chemically active, and mechanically unstable.
+They are wet, chemically active, biologically active, warm, and mechanically unstable.
 Any sensor inserted into the compost body must be protected against corrosion, strain, and contamination.

 For better reliability: